WHIL (FM)

-WHIL (91.3 FM) is a non-commercial, listener-supported, public radio station in Mobile, Alabama.
-It features news and talk programming in morning and afternoon drive times, classical music in middays and evenings, and the BBC World Service in late nights.
-It is part of Alabama Public Radio's "News and Classics" network and a member of National Public Radio (NPR).
-The studios are at the Digital Media Center on the campus of the University of Alabama in Tuscaloosa.
+WHIL (91.3 FM) is a non-commercial radio station licensed to Mobile, Alabama, United States.
+An affiliate of Alabama Public Radio's "News and Classics" network and a member of National Public Radio (NPR), it is a public radio outlet with news and talk programming, classical music in middays and evenings, and the BBC World Service in late nights.
+Studios are located on the fourth floor of the Digital Media Center inside the North End Zone of Saban Field at Digital Media Center on the campus of the University of Alabama on Paul W. Bryant Drive in Tuscaloosa.

-WHIL is a Class C station with an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is on Austin Lane in Spanish Fort.
+WHIL's transmitter tower is on Austin Lane in Spanish Fort.
 WHIL's signal covers an area centered at the southern part of Alabama along the Gulf of Mexico Coast, stretching from Pascagoula, Mississippi, to Pensacola, Florida.